Choosing the Right Golf Course for a Fundraising Golf Event

 4. What is the overall cost and does it allow you to charge enough for your event to raise money?

 Once you’ve finished choosing the right golf course, decide when to hold your event.
 The time of year and day of the week will dictate the price.
-Course rates are highest during the months that offer the best weather and lowest during the months that offer the worst weather.
+Course rates are highest during the months that offer the best weather.
 The best value is found during the ‘shoulder season.’
 This is the time between the peak season and off-season when the weather is less predictable and activity at the course is slow.

 The day of the week is as important as the time of year when setting a date for your event.
 Friday, Saturday and Sunday are the busiest days for a golf course and costs will be the highest on those days.
 The best rates are offered Monday through Thursday.
 Keep in mind that most private golf clubs are closed to members on Mondays and will host public golf events on those days.
 Most private courses will require a referral from an existing member to gain access to the golf course for your event.